PART I. GENERAL PROVISIONS

-"Bicycle" means every vehicle propelled solely by human power upon which any person may ride, having two tandem wheels, and including any vehicle generally recognized as a bicycle though equipped with two front or two rear wheels except a toy bicycle.
+(1) A vehicle propelled solely by human power upon which any person may ride, having two tandem wheels, and including any vehicle generally recognized as a bicycle though equipped with two front or two rear wheels except a toy bicycle; or

 "Bicycle lane" means that portion of any highway which has been set aside for the preferential or exclusive use of bicycles.

 "Bicycle path" means any facility set aside for the preferential or exclusive use of bicycles and physically separated from a highway.